-The 30% of the equity compensation award granted to our NEOs as TSR-based performance shares can be earned based on the TSR of the Company's stock compared to the TSR of a peer group over the performance period of the equity award grant date, March 22, 2019, to December 31, 2021.
+The 30% of the equity compensation award granted to our NEOs as TSR-based performance shares can be earned based on the TSR of the Company's stock compared to the TSR of a peer group over the performance period of the equity award grant date, March 23, 2023, to December 31, 2025.
 We define relative TSR as the change in the fair market value, adjusted for dividends, of the Company's common stock compared to the change in the fair market value, adjusted for dividends, of a peer group.
-The measurement of change in fair market value over the performance period is based on the average closing price of common stock for the 20 trading days preceding the grant date, March 22, 2019, and the 20 trading days preceding December 31, 2021.
-The target number of TSR-based performance shares was determined by dividing the amount of the equity compensation award allocated to TSR performance by the fair value of the grant, which was based on a market-based metric and, therefore, is calculated utilizing a Monte Carlo simulation.
+The measurement of change in fair market value over the performance period is based on the average closing price per share of common stock for the 20 trading days preceding the grant date, March 23, 2023, and the 20 trading days preceding and including December 31, 2025.
+The target number of TSR-based performance shares was determined by dividing the amount of the equity compensation award allocated to TSR performance, by the fair value of the grant, which was based on a marketbased metric and, therefore, is calculated utilizing a Monte Carlo simulation.
 The number of TSR-based performance shares earned can vary from zero to 200% of the target number of performance shares granted.
-The potential award levels are as follows (straight-line mathematical interpolation between 25th percentile and 50th percentile or between 50th percentile and 75th percentile):
+The potential award levels are calculated as the straight-line mathematical interpolation between the 25th percentile and the 50th percentile or between the 50th percentile and the 75th percentile:

 Relative TSR Performance Performance Shares Earned (% of Target)

-75 th Percentile or Higher 200%
+75th Percentile or Higher 200%

-50 th Percentile 100%
+50th Percentile 100%

-25 th Percentile 25%
+25th Percentile 25%

-Less than 25 th Percentile 0%
+Less than 25th Percentile 0%

 The Compensation Committee selected the TSR peer group based on each company's industry and operational comparability.
-The 2019 TSR peer group was comprised of companies that are in either the peer group used in the stock performance graph in 2019 Form 10-K, the Peer Group used to set 2019 executive compensation or certain industry peers recommended by Mercer.
-Consequently, TRC Companies, Inc. and Willbros Group Inc. were removed from the TSR peer group from the prior year because they are no longer publicly traded.
+The 2023 TSR peer group was comprised of companies that are in either the peer group used in the stock performance graph in 2023 Form 10-K, the peer group used to set 2023 executive compensation or certain industry peers recommended by Mercer.
 In order to be counted in the final TSR calculations, a company must remain publicly traded during the entire performance period.

-The peer group of companies used for evaluating the Company's relative TSR performance for the 2019 grant of TSR-based performance shares is as follows:
+The peer group of companies used for evaluating the Company's relative TSR performance for the 2023 grant of TSR-based performance shares is as follows:

-TSR PEER GROUP FOR 2019
+TSR PEER GROUP FOR 2023

-Aegion Corporation Matrix Service Company

-Ameresco, Inc. McDermott International, Inc.

-Argan, Inc. Newpark Resources, Inc.

-Astec Industries, Inc. Orion Group Holdings, Inc.

-Comfort Systems USA, Inc. Primoris Services Corporation

-Dycom Industries, Inc. Quanta Services, Inc.

-EMCOR Group, Inc. Sterling Construction Company, Inc.

-Granite Construction Incorporated Superior Energy Services, Inc.

-Great Lakes Dredge & Dock Corporation • Team, Inc.

-IES Holdings, Inc. Tetra Tech, Inc.

-.
-Marshan lun
+Ameresco, Inc. IES Holdings, Inc. APi Group Corporation Mastec, Inc. Arcosa, Inc. Matrix Service Company Astec Industries, Inc. Oceaneering International, Inc. Clean Harbors, Inc. Primoris Services Corporation Comfort Systems USA, Inc. Quanta Services, Inc. Dycom Industries, Inc. Sterling Construction Company, Inc. EMCOR Group, Inc. Tetra Tech, Inc. Granite Construction Incorporated Tutor Perini Corporation Great Lakes Dredge & Dock Corporation Valmont Industries, Inc. Harsco Corporation (1)